jedisct1/witx-codegen/README.md

 # WITX-CodeGen: A WITX code and documentation generator

-WITX is a way to describe types and function interfaces from WebAssembly modules.
+WITX is a way to describe types and function interfaces for WebAssembly modules.

-From this, code generators can generate code that accesses data and calls functions from different languages using the same layout and calling conventions.
+From this, code generators can produce code to access data and call functions from different languages using the same layout and calling conventions.

+The generated code is compatible with the WebAssembly standard APIs ([WASI](https://wasi.dev)).

-WITX is the description language used by [WASI](https://wasi.dev).
-This tool uses the next (as on April 5th, 2021) revision of the format, as implemented in the forthcoming version 0.10 of the Rust `witx` crate.
+This tool uses the next (as on April 5th, 2021) revision of the format definition, as implemented in the forthcoming version 0.10 of the Rust `witx` crate.

-`witx-codegen` is written in Rust, but was designed to generate code for multiple languages.
-The generated code is meant to be simple to understand.
+`witx-codegen` is written in Rust, but is language-agnostic.
+The output is meant to be simple to understand.

 The tool can also produce different documentation formats.

 `witx-codegen` supersedes `as-witx`, `zig-witx`, `witx-docgen`, `witx-overview-docgen` and `witx-generate-raw`.